Elizabeth Blackwell Institute/Rosetrees Trust Early Career Fellowship 2021

 About the scheme:

-The Elizabeth Blackwell Institute at the University of Bristol is seeking to support early career researchers who wish to develop towards independent research careers.
+With support from the Rosetrees Trust and Wellcome Trust Institutional Strategic Support Fund (ISSF) the Elizabeth Blackwell Institute has funding available for an exceptional researcher in the area of mental health for young people, with particular focus on one or more (if intersecting) of three areas: self-harm and suicide; eating disorders; autism and mental health.
 Our fellowship scheme is for individuals who already hold a PhD at the time of application, and who wish to conduct research and to apply for externally-funded fellowships (or similar) to be held at Bristol.
 These fellowships are part of the Elizabeth Blackwell Institute’s portfolio of support for early career researchers.
-Although we do not specify number of years that an individual should have already spent in their post-doctoral career, these fellowships are designed for early career researchers as fellowships to launch them onto independence and the level of position reflects this.
+Although we do not specify number of years that an individual should have already spent in their post-doctoral career, these fellowships are designed for early career researchers with as fellowships to launch them onto independence and the level of position reflects this.
+We expect candidates to have an outstanding career trajectory to date commensurate with their level of experience.
 We ask that applicants and sponsors pay close attention to the suitability and eligibility criteria.

 For information, to date we have funded 10.5% of applicants to this scheme.